Subgroups generated by two Dehn twists on a nonorientable surface: The case of and not special

-Since $d_3$ winds around $a$, each rectangle of $N_{a\cap b}$ contains an intersection point of $d_3$ and $b$, hence $q$ is either an arc of $b$ in a single rectangle $r_{A,B}$ in $N_{a\cap b}$, or $q$ is a segment of $b$ connecting two different rectangles $r_A$ and $r_B$ of $N_{a\cap b}$.
-In the second case $d_3$ would admit a reduction of type II or III (depending on whether $q$ is two-sided or not), hence let concentrate on the first possibility.
-If $\Delta$ is contained in $N_a$ then $d_3$ admits a reduction of type I, which is not possible.
-Hence $\Delta$ is not contained in $N_a$ and this leads to a contradiction with Lemma \ref{lem:ExtBigon1}.
+Since $d_5$ winds around $a$, each rectangle of $N_{a\cap b}$ contains an intersection point of $d_5$ and $b$.
+Hence, $q$ is either an arc of $b$ in a single rectangle $r_{A,B}$ in $N_{a\cap b}$, or $q$ is a segment of $b$ that connects two different rectangles $r_A$ and $r_B$ of $N_{a\cap b}$.
+In the second case, $d_5$ would admit a reduction of type II or III (depending on whether $q$ is two-sided or not).
+Hence, we concentrate on the first possibility.
+If $\Delta$ is contained in $N_a$, then $d_5$ admits a reduction of type I, which is not possible.
+Hence $\Delta$ is not contained in $N_a$.

+Let $p'$ be the subarc of $p$, which is obtained from $p$ by removing the arcs contained in $N_a$ that connect $A$ and $B$ with the boundary of $N_a$ (Figure \ref{r16a}).